cocos/cocos-docs/source/en/publish/setup-native-development.md

 We need to configure the following three paths here:

+- **Android SDK**, choose the `Android SDK Location` path we just noted in Android Studio SDK Manager window.
+You can skip this if you don't need to compile the Android platform
-- **NDK**, choose the NDK path that has just been downloaded and unzipped.
+- **NDK**, choose the `ndk-bundle` folder in `Android SDK Location` path.
 You can skip this if you don't need to compile on Android platform
-- **Android SDK**, choose the Android SDK path that has just been downloaded and unzipped.
-You can skip this if you don't need to compile the Android platform
-- **ANT**, which will be put in the `tools` directory after installing Cocos Framework, which is at the same hierarchy as `frameworks`.
-The chosen path should include an executable file named `ant`.
+- **ANT**(you can skip it if build with Android Studio), you should choose the downloaded and unzipped Apache Ant folder, The chosen path should include an executable file named `ant`.

 Close the window after configuration is completed.